Saturday, August 21, 2010

 I woke up early (like 7am) to go to Becs footy match.
 However, after looking at how cold it was and realizing I would be outside from 8am till 4pm watching 3 matches I decided to stay home and put off the footy till next week when (hopefully it would be warmer) there would only be two games and less cold time.

 Anyway, enough with the outside.
 Once I got inside there was security, and then the library.
-They had heaps of computers to use and off to the right they had an interactive gaming room for kids with a wii, big screan, video games etc. It was pretty cool.
-I went up the stairs and found an art gallery.
+They had heaps of computers to us

 (L) Some cool paintings that i liked, (C) Sir Charles Darling- he has many things named after him such as Darling Harbor i wen to in Sydney (R) what melbourne used to look like. hahaha. thank god im not staying in the colonial melb, i would go crazy (plus it would have taken me months to travel here by ship, lol).